On Whole-Hearted Love

 So, I started practicing: breathe in love, breathe out love.
 Listen.
 Repeat.

-I’ve come to realize that practicing whole-heart love is a life’s work.
+I’ve come to realize that practicing whole-hearted love is a life’s work.
 And, you must include yourself in the practice.
 Breathe in love, breathe out love.
 Listen.
 Repeat.

 Why We Shouldn’t Wait